Characters appearing in Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?

 - New Job as the Plot Demands: Kind of.
 The many Shirase copies found in-game are actually NPCs modeled after her, each with their own jobs and classes.

-- Office Lady: Her standard attire in the real world makes her look like one, though this is slightly subverted in that Shirase is actually a government agent.
+- Office Lady: Her standard attire in the real world makes her look like one, though this is subverted in that Shirase is actually a government agent.
+She's also not single like most examples, being married and having a daughter.

 - Punny Name: Her name is a homophone for the Japanese term for "notification", or "to inform" and after having it pointed out to her the majority of her life, she just gave up, embraced it, and dedicated herself to become a walking tutorial for others.